scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~~
 message ChainRenewalRequest {
+    reserved signed_request = 1;
     bytes cms_signed_request = 2;
 }
 ~~~~~

+A `ChainRenewalRequest` message includes the following fields:

+- `signed_request`: a legacy field that is not in use anymore and therefore is reserved.
-A `ChainRenewalRequest` message contains the `cms_signed_request` field.
-It contains the ASN.1 DER encoded CMS SignedData structure that contains an ASN.1 DER encoded PKCS #10 request.
+- `cms_signed_request`: it contains the ASN.1 DER encoded CMS SignedData structure that contains an ASN.1 DER encoded PKCS #10 request.

 The  protobuf message format for responses is:

 ~~~~~
 message ChainRenewalResponse {
+    reserved signed_response = 1;
     bytes cms_signed_response = 2;
 }
 ~~~~~

+A `ChainRenewalResponse` message includes the following fields:

+- `signed_response`: a legacy field that is not in use anymore and therefore is reserved.
-A `ChainRenewalResponse` message contains the `cms_signed_response` field.
-It contains an ASN.1 DER encoded CMS SignedData structure that contains the certificate chain.
+- `cms_signed_response`: it contains an ASN.1 DER encoded CMS SignedData structure that contains the certificate chain.
 The chain is the concatenation of the ASN.1 DER encoded certificates.
 There are exactly 2 certificates.
 First the AS certificate, second the CA certificate.

 # Deployment Considerations